xybor-x/enum/README.md

 ### All

-`All` returns a slice containing all enum values of a specific type.
+`All` returns a slice containing all enum values of a specific enum type.

 ```go
 for _, role := range enum.All[Role]() {